Fairness in Social Influence Maximization via Optimal Transport

-As before, the same applies to \texttt{AH, DZ, INS} in \cref{app:full_experiments}.
+As before, the same applies to \texttt{AH}, \texttt{DZ}, \texttt{INS} (see \cref{app:full_experiments}).
 Intuitively, high cross-group interconnectivity in a dense graph already ensures fairness.
 Additionally, extreme $p$ values ensure deterministic outreach (either the information dies out at the seedset, or reaches everyone in the population).
-When propagation happens with moderate propagation probabilities, $p$, outreach appears as \cref{fig:outreach_ah_correlated}. \cref{fig:outreach_split_unfair_hrt_g} represents \texttt{APS} for its \texttt{hrt\_g} seedset outreach and $p=0.3, |S|=6$.
+When propagation happens with moderate propagation probabilities, $p$, outreach appears as in \cref{fig:outreach_ah_correlated}. \cref{fig:outreach_split_unfair_hrt_g} represents \texttt{APS} for its \texttt{hrt\_g} seedset outreach and $p=0.3, |S|=6$.
 Here, we observe a highly stochastic outcome, with many realizations for which almost no member of one group receives the information.
 Note that the phenomenon observed in \cref{fig:outreach_split_unfair_hrt_g} is the same as the one captured by our motivating example.
 We argue such an outcome should \emph{not} be classified as fair, despite the expected value of the proportions being similar.
 Finally, \cref{fig:correlated_and_biased} shows the \texttt{AV\_0} dataset with $p=0.3, |S|=4$, and \texttt{bas\_g} selection strategy.
-We observe a more stochastic outreach compared to \cref{fig:outreach_ah_correlated} with variance spread along, but not on the diagonal, with a little bias towards one group.
+We observe a more stochastic outreach compared to \cref{fig:outreach_ah_correlated} with variance spread along, but not on the diagonal, with a small bias towards one group.
 Also in this case, both the equity and mutual fairness metrics characterize this outcome as fair, but mutual fairness is more informative as it requires outcomes to be fair at each realization.